 Small image of the piece: Immediately makes the certificate of authenticity linkable to the finished print.

-Additionally, on our certificates of authenticity you will also find a declaration of intent, signed by both the artist and publisher.
+Finally, you, as the artist should sign the certificate in addition to signing the print too!
+Additionally, on the certificates of authenticity, you can find a declaration of intent, signed by both the artist and publisher.

 How do certificates of authenticity benefit you?